Luucko/ErasmusGo/doc/Project Documentation.md

 ---

+## Tests Carried Out

+During the development process, we did not perform formal unit tests.
+Instead, we focused on rigorous debugging and functionality testing using multiple Android devices and simulations.
+This ensured that the application operates smoothly across various scenarios and device configurations.
+Our testing approach allowed us to identify and resolve issues effectively, contributing to the overall stability and reliability of the application.

+---

+## Mobile Application User Manual

+To make the application usage straightforward and accessible to all users, we created a comprehensive **Mobile Application User Manual**.
+This document provides clear step-by-step guidance on all functionalities, ensuring that users can easily navigate and utilize the application to its fullest potential.
+You can access the full user manual at the following link: [ErasmusGo User Manual](https://github.com/Luucko/ErasmusGo/blob/main/doc/User_Manual.md).

+---

 ## **Aims and Objectives (Fulfilled)**

 The primary aim of ErasmusGo is to simplify the onboarding and campus integration process for Erasmus students.
 Below are the objectives and their fulfillment status: